Remember Dolly the sheep?

 Boisselier revealed that Clonaid had already produced ten pregnancies, though five of those were miscarried in the first month.
 Eve was the first successful birth, but they expected to produce four more clone babies by the end of February, two of them clones of dead children.

 Boisselier provided absolutely nothing to back up her statements.
-There was no baby, no parents, no DNA, no medical charts or raw data, no testimony from Clonaid doctors or technicians.
+There was no baby, no parents, no DNA, no medical charts, no raw data, no testimony from Clonaid doctors or technicians.
 She provided no information about where Eve was born, save that it was in the United States.
 She wouldn’t even narrow down which time zone it was in.

 The press, on the other hand, breathlessly reported on every development.
 To their credit, they did mention that Clonaid’s claims were as yet unproven, though those disclaimers tended to come at the end of articles, long after the sensationalistic headlines like “Dawn of the Duplicates!”

 Raël and Boisselier made appearances on Connie Chung Tonight and Crossfire, where they seemed defensive and angry.
 Behind the scenes Boisslier denounced the negative press coverage, declaring, “This is (bullshit).
 I have five cloned babies.”
-At this point, though, no one believed them because they had gone from failing to provide proof to adamantly refusing to provide proof.
+No one believed them because they had pivoted from failing to provide proof to adamantly refusing to provide proof.

 The company won in the end, though.
 Judge John Fruscianti was forced to dismiss the case, since according to every report Eve had been taken abroad to Israel which placed her outside the reach of American courts.
 When contacted for comment, Israeli immigration officials drily noted that they had no idea whether Eve was in Israel, since customs forms don’t ask arrivals whether they were cloned abroad.